zhangxiaowei/zhangxiaowei/README.md

-Was born in the late 90s, dropped out of school in 2015, and have been into software development for over 6 years.
+Was born in the late 90s, and have been into software development for over 6 years.

 I'm: